openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

 * At least Fuel 9.0
 * At least OpenStack Mitaka
 * Internet connection on Cinder and Compute nodes
-* GCS credentials manual upload
+* file with GCS credentials uploaded to Fuel master node

 Testing
 =======
-Probably we should add custom ostf or tempest tests to work with GCS.
-Will investigate how plugin should work according plugin proposal
 * Block storage operations verified using Tempest framework with specific test cases:
 - Create,delete, attach, detach volume
 - Create, delete, list snapshots and create volume from snapshot